• Home

 2020-2021 Yin, H. (PI).
 Mapping cropland abandonment in Eurasia.
 Lawrence Livermore National Laboratory

 2018-2022 Radeloff, V. (PI).
 Long-term land degradation in the Caucasus.
-The National Aeronautics and Space Administration (NASA) Land-Cover and Land-Use Change Program (LCLUC)
+NASA Land-Cover and Land-Use Change Program (LCLUC)

 We are grateful for the support from